zoalst/Speak3D/readme.md

   -white
   -yellow

+## List of Texture Names

+  -alloy
+  -carving
+  -checkers
+  -chrome
+  -cloud
+  -electric

 ## To Do

   - a lot
+  - add random as an option, ex: color random or texture random, size & coordinates also
   - export function so users can save whatever they create
   - cli alternative to send commands
   - ability to manipulate & remove existing geometries